LongPham7/hybrid_aara_artifact/reviews/response_reound1.md

 Thank you all for the feedback.
+We have revised the artifact and `README.pdf`.
+They are available on [Zenodo](https://doi.org/10.5281/zenodo.10901662).

 # Review A